 The Accreditation Council for Continuing Medical Education (ACCME®) was founded in 1981 to oversee the accreditation of institutions that provide continuing medical education (CME).
 A nonprofit corporation based in Chicago, IL, we are responsible for setting standards to ensure that CME is effective, relevant, responsive to the changing healthcare environment, independent, free from commercial bias, and designed to promote healthcare improvement.
 Our goal is to leverage the power of education to improve clinician performance and patient care.

-The strategic plan comprises six priority areas:
+The strategic plan comprises five priority areas:

-- Strategic Goal 1: AUGMENT Awareness of CME’s Value
+- Strategic Goal 1: Act with Integrity

-- Strategic Goal 3: ACCELERATE the Evolution of CME
+- Strategic Goal 3: Provide Exemplary Service

-- Strategic Goal 4: ASSIST CME Educators
+- Strategic Goal 4: Promote Diversity and Inclusion

-- Strategic Goal 5: ADVANCE Data Systems
+- Strategic Goal 5: Demonstrate the Power of Collaboration

 The objectives of this strategic plan are ambitious, but we believe that together with our staff, leadership, colleagues in the CME community, and our stakeholders across the health system, we can realize our shared vision of leveraging the power of education to improve the quality of care for the patients and communities we serve.